July 9, 2018

 b.
 Identify the type of fundraising event your organization is planning.

 i.
-Food sale – Approval signature required from the director of USC Hospitality, (213) 740-6285.
-Note: All food must be supplied by a food-licensed kitchen/grocer/distributor.
+Food sale – Approval signature required from USC Hospitality.
+Please email your form to email@example.com.
+Note: All food must be supplied by a university-approved vendor.
 No “homemade” items will be approved.
-Food product sales must be accompanied by permission from USC Hospitality.
-The event registration form section for USC Hospitality must be signed.
 Sales are limited to a maximum of two, one-week periods per semester.
 Sales weeks must be held at least four weeks apart.

 ii.
 Item sale – Approval signature required from the University Bookstore.
 USC recognized student organizations, departments and athletic teams must obtain final permission to sell products on campus from the USC Bookstores, Administrative Offices, located on the fourth floor, (213) 740-9254.
 Permission is granted on the bookstore signature portion of the event registration form.